Set the stage to raise capital, attract investors, and unlock growth opportunities with a Washington C corp. Starts at $0 plus WA state fees.

 Washington defines a registered agent as a “person or business named to receive legal documents on behalf of the corporation.”
 The registered office is where the registered agent is physically located.
 Every corporation in Washington is required to have a registered agent.

 A third-party registered agent not located at your business entity or home address is preferable for a couple of reasons.
-First, registered agent details are public.
-You don’t want people showing up at your home.
+First, the agent is required to be at the registered office during all normal business hours.
+If you’re serving as your own agent, this obviously could restrict your ability to meet clients, take a vacation, etc.

 Second, registered agents receive legal mail, including lawsuits.
 You don’t want these arriving at your company, starting rumors among employees or clients.
 We can help you get a registered agent in Washington.